dnizam/TestRepo/readme.txt

-SAP Fiori Reference Application based on Fiori Elements, demonstrating how to implement an overview pages
+SAP Fiori Reference Application based on Fiori Elements, demonstrating how to implement an overview pagess